 Under our license agreements, if we owe royalties on net sales for one of our products to more than one of the above licensors, then we have the right to reduce the royalties owed to one licensor for royalties paid to another.
 The amount of royalties to be offset is generally limited in each license and can vary under each agreement.
-For migalastat HCl and AT2220, we will owe royalties only to MSSM and will owe no milestone payments.
-We would expect to pay royalties to all three licensors with respect to afegostat tartrate.
+For migalastat, we will owe royalties only to MSSM and will owe no milestone payments.

-Our rights with respect to these agreements to develop and commercialize migalastat HCl, afegostat tartrate and AT2220 may terminate, in whole or in part, if we fail to meet certain development or commercialization requirements or if we do not meet our obligations to make royalty payments.
+Our rights with respect to these agreements to develop and commercialize migalastat may terminate, in whole or in part, if we fail to meet certain development or commercialization requirements or if we do not meet our obligations to make royalty payments.